hxxnxxa/shealthEx01/README.md

 # shealthEx01
 API : Google Fit Api
 You can measure your heart rate via this app.
-Your smartphone must have sensor that can measure heart rate.
+Your smartphone must have sensor that can measure heart rate.(I tested on Galaxy S10)
 </br>
 </br>
 <p align="center">